cnruby/gradle_java/README.md

 # FOR
     # DO ( change any code ) IF need
     ./gradlew clean build
-    # IF will check the apllication
+    # IF will check the application
         ./gradlew run
     # ENDIF
     # IF ( change any code )